 Earning a Master of Business Administration (MBA) can fast-track your career and help you achieve your professional goals.
 But what precisely would you like to do with your MBA?
 Are you looking for versatility and flexibility in your career?
 Or are you interested in pursuing and excelling in a specific area of business?

 These are all important questions to ask yourself when choosing an MBA program.
 After all, your specific interests should inform what you study in school.
-In order to address the specific interests of different students, Southern Utah University's (SUU) Dixie L. Leavitt School of Business offers four online MBA options: MBA – General Track, MBA – Finance Track, MBA – Marketing Track and MBA – Leadership Track.
+In order to address the specific interests of different students, Southern Utah University’s (SUU) Dixie L. Leavitt School of Business offers four online MBA options: MBA – General Emphasis, MBA – Finance Emphasis, MBA – Marketing Emphasis and MBA – Leadership Emphasis.

-What Are the Similarities Between These MBA Tracks?
+What Are the Similarities Between These MBA Areas of Emphasis?

-All of SUU's online MBA tracks are based on the same foundation of business studies.
+All of SUU’s online MBA emphases are based on the same foundation of business studies.
 Core courses cover topics like organizational management, accounting, strategy and supply chain management.
-Plus, all students study the fundamentals of the track specialization areas, namely finance, marketing and leadership.
+Plus, all students study the fundamentals of the specialization areas of emphasis, namely finance, marketing and leadership.
 Central to all of these studies is the development of critical thinking, problem-solving, decision-making and strategic analysis.
 These skills are essential to being effective in any managerial role in business and, as such, are highly valued by employers.

-What Are the Differences Between These MBA Tracks?
+What Are the Differences Between These MBA Areas of Emphasis?

 As far as course requirements go, these programs differ only in the elective courses students take.
-With the exception of the general track, students take two required electives according to their chosen MBA track and one additional elective from the other specialization areas.
-But, of course, the tracks also differ in each student's intent and focus throughout their MBA experience.
+With the exception of the general area of emphasis, students take two required electives according to their chosen MBA areas of emphasis and one additional elective from the other specialization areas.
+But, of course, the areas of emphasis also differ in each student’s intent and focus throughout their MBA experience.
 This is reflected in the types of projects and experiences students choose, especially in the MBA capstone course on strategy.

-Electives in this MBA track focus on analytics-driven decision-making and marketing research methodologies, as well as the design and execution of effective strategies based on analysis and research.
-Coursework in this track emphasizes both time-tested marketing methods and emerging strategies and trends, preparing students to manage the turbulence and rapid change involved in modern marketing work.
+Electives in this MBA emphasis focus on analytics-driven decision-making and marketing research methodologies, as well as the design and execution of effective strategies based on analysis and research.
+Coursework in this area of emphasis emphasizes both time-tested marketing methods and emerging strategies and trends, preparing students to manage the turbulence and rapid change involved in modern marketing work.

-Candidates in this track can choose any three elective courses from the other MBA track elective offerings.
-This track can work well for students who want to create their own unique degree focused on their particular combination of interests.
+Candidates in this area of emphasis can choose any three elective courses from the other MBA emphasis elective offerings.
+This emphasis can work well for students who want to create their own unique degree focused on their particular combination of interests.
 On the other hand, it could also be ideal for a student who wants versatility and flexibility in skill sets and career pursuits.
 For example, an aspiring entrepreneur who may have to take on various roles within a startup could benefit from the versatility of generalized business studies.